-Douglas Mason is a British composer who began his musical education as a chorister in Gloucester Cathedral Choir under the late organist and composer, Dr. John Sanders OBE.
+Douglas Mason is a British composer who began his musical education as a chorister in Gloucester Cathedral Choir under the organist and composer, Dr. John Sanders OBE.
 He studied the French horn with Mark Foster, a founder member of the Philharmonia Orchestra, read Music at Durham University and went on to train as a music teacher at Leeds University while singing professionally as a lay clerk in the Choir of Leeds Minster.
-Having also gained considerable experience as a freelance French horn player, Douglas now works as a full-time member of the Academic Music Department and choral training staff at Chetham's School of Music, the internationally renowned specialist music school in Manchester, England.
-In addition to this and his work as a composer, for several years he sang with the William Byrd Singers, directed by Stephen Wilkinson MBE.
+Having also gained considerable experience as a freelance French horn player, Douglas now works in both the Academic Music and Composition Departments at Chetham's School of Music, the internationally renowned specialist music school in Manchester, England.
+Additionally, for several years he sang with the William Byrd Singers, directed by Stephen Wilkinson MBE.

 As a performer, Douglas has sung and played extensively in the UK and abroad in numerous venues ranging from the Royal Albert Hall in London to St. Mark's Basilica in Venice.
-He has appeared on many television and radio broadcasts for the BBC, ITV and Channel 4, and on recordings for several labels including Abbey, Priory and ASC records.
-He has also performed in many festivals and has been a vocal soloist at the historic Three Choirs Festival.
+He has appeared on many television and radio broadcasts for the BBC, ITV and Channel 4 and also on recordings for several labels including Priory, Alpha (Abbey) and ASC records.